ICTatRTI/angular-pages/README.md

 ## Write your pages
 - Put any HTML or Mardown files in the `./pages` directory, run `angular-pages build` the script will create a Component and Route for that page in your Angular App.
 For example, if you had a Markdown page at `./pages/some-path/hello-world.md`, you would then see the rendered HTML when you go to the `/some-path/hello-world` in your app.

+## You might not need Angular Pages if...
+- You just need a static site where you can define arbitrary page stucture with a series of Markdown files but you don't need Angular Components on those pages.
+Use mdWiki!
+It's brilliant.
+- You need RSS feeds for a blog.